ML4GW/ml4gw/README.md

 As this library is still very much a work in progress, we anticipate that novel use cases will encounter errors stemming from a lack of robustness.
 We encourage users who encounter these difficulties to file issues on GitHub, and we'll be happy to offer support to extend our coverage to new or improved functionality.
 We also strongly encourage ML users in the GW physics space to try their hand at working on these issues and joining on as collaborators!
-For more information about how to get involved, feel free to reach out to [alecg@mit.edu](mailto:alecg@mit.edu) .
+For more information about how to get involved, feel free to reach out to [ml4gw@ligo.mit.edu](mailto:ml4gw@ligo.mit.edu) .
 By bringing in new users with new use cases, we hope to develop this library into a truly general-purpose tool which makes DL more accessible for gravitational wave physicists everywhere.